fastlane/fastlane/docs/Actions.md

   bucket: ENV['S3_BUCKET'],                       # Required from user.
   file: 'AppName.ipa',                            # This would come from IpaAction.
   dsym: 'AppName.app.dSYM.zip',                   # This would come from IpaAction.
-  path: 'v{CFBundleShortVersionString}_b{CFBundleVersion}/' # This is actually the default. version_file_name,                              # Name of the file to upload to S3.
-Defaults to 'version.son' version_template_path                           # Path to an ERB to configure the structure of the version JSON file )
+  path: 'v{CFBundleShortVersionString}_b{CFBundleVersion}/', # This is actually the default.
+  version_file_name: 'index.html',                # Name of the file to upload to S3.
+Defaults to 'version.son'
+  version_template_path: 'path/to/erb'            # Path to an ERB to configure the structure of the version JSON file )
 ```